WCAG 2.2 AA Guide + Checklist for 2023 Web Accessibility

 For Beginners New to WCAG

 WCAG is the acronym for the Web Content Accessibility Guidelines.
-2.2 is the latest version for WCAG and the official release has been pushed back multiple times, but release is now expected by early 2023 at the latest.
+2.2 is the latest version for WCAG and the official release is finally here.

 Previous versions of WCAG are 1.0, 2.0, and 2.1.

 There are three conformance levels no matter what the version: A, AA, AAA.

 99.9% of you reading this only need to concern yourself with AA but if you want to go the extra four miles and try to incorporate some of AAA into your website, go for it.

 Each version of WCAG works on top of the previous version so nothing has been undone if you conform to a particular version.
 Here’s how it works:

 WCAG 2.0 AA is comprised of 38 success criteria